2022-cs244/2022-cs244.github.io/documentation/sss-bmv2.md

 * The `digest_data` metadata bus is currently unused.
 In order to send digest information to the control-plane, you should create a separate `digest_header` and prepend that header to packets that are sent to the control-plane.
 The control-plane should then extract the `digest_header` from the packet before processing.
 * Broadcasting packets in the data-plane is currently unsupported.
 So only try to set one bit of the `sume_metadata.dst_port` field.
 * P4 support in BMv2 is generally more comprehensive than P4 support in SDNet.
 As a result, some P4 programs that work fine in BMv2 may not compile with SDNet.
 See [here]({{ site.baseurl }}/documentation/p4c-sdnet-missing-features.pdf) for a description of the P4 features that are currently unavailable in SDNet.
 As a result, we recommend that you first develop your P4 programs using P4->NetFPGA and once your HDL simulations are working, run the same program on bmv2 in Mininet.
+* When using bmv2, to add a new header to a packet you need to first set the header to valid then fill out the header's fields.
+Whereas when using SDNet, the order in which you fill out header fields and mark headers as valid does not matter.

 ## Using BMv2 Mininet